But how do you really stop the spread of disease? The first step is really knowing what they are.

 The disease is predominant in areas of Australia, Papua New Guinea and various areas of Indonesia and the Pacific.

 The last mosquito born disease is the Eastern Equine Encephalitis.
 The disease is found in the west part of Mississippi as well as various regions of Canada and Mexico.
 The primary vector for this disease is the Culex tarsalis.

-Mosquito born disease have been and is still a public health concern across the globe.
+Mosquito born disease has been and is still a public health concern across the globe.
 Although not all of these diseases are fatal or can cause debilitating conditions, however, most of them have taken the lives of many affected individuals across the globe.

 The fact that most of these disease do not have definitive treatments, further compounds the problem.
-With this premise, the only sure way having disease control and preventing it from spreading is through safe and effective pest control.
-This blog is made just for that - read how propane mosquito traps and foggers can eliminate your risk and prevent mosquito bites in the future.
+With this premise, the only sure way of having disease control and preventing it from spreading is through safe and effective pest control.
+This blog is made just for that – read how propane mosquito traps and foggers can eliminate your risk and prevent mosquito bites in the future. t

 If you feel like you have any of these symptoms don’t hesitate to visit your nearest Centers for Disease Control (CDC).